mattbriggs/tech-doc-generator/docs/ca-document-object-model/component-list.md

 These are ordered or unordered sequences of items.
 Ordered lists (often represented with numbers) have a specific sequence, while unordered lists (often represented with bullets) don't emphasize any particular order.

+TODO: Because lists can contain lists, a list contain the marker that tells if a list contained in a list is ordered or unordered.

 ## Diagram

 The following diagram displays the set of possible sub-elements of the component.